 • Evaluate the interview: How has your understanding changed?
 What was particularly interesting?
 Have your open questions been answered?
 What core insights do you draw from the interview?
-Align the insights gained from the expert interview with the persona(s) and user journey(s) already developed.
-With these combined insights you gain a new look on the biggest problems and needs of the user group.
+Align the insights gained from the expert interview with the persona(s) and user journey(s) that you have already developed.
+With these combined insights you will acquire a new outlook on the biggest problems and needs of the user group.
 The new insights can be used to develop one or more new HMW questions that are based on the original HMW question.
 These serve as a starting point for the development of ideas for business solutions (also see the tool How might we questions).